FOR A LIMITED TIME: YOUR IMPACT IS DOUBLED!

 Join us in denouncing the cruelty of cows at Summit Calf Ranch.
 Tell Babybel you will not stay silent about the abuse uncovered inside its supply chain.

-You can choose not to contribute to their suffering by making the simple switch to dairy-free alternatives.
-Milk alternatives like soy, oat and almond are more accessible and delicious than ever,and have the power to protect cows from cruelty on factory farms.
+You can choose not to contribute to their suffering by switching to dairy-free alternatives.
+Milk alternatives like soy, oat, and almond milks are more accessible and delicious than ever and have the power to protect cows from cruelty on factory farms.

 Calf in a dairy farm